pvrobays/electron-multi-monitor/README.md

 ```

 This will open your url inside the number of windows you've defined.
-Now you'll have the object `window.electronMultiMonitor` available:
+Now you'll have the object `window.electronMultiMonitor` available in your render process:

 ```
 interface IElectronMultiMonitor {